Skip to content

 Education, Rare Cancer

-Synovial sarcoma is a rare soft tissue cancer that most commonly develops near the joints of the arms or legs.
-In extremely rare cases, it can arise in unexpected locations — including the heart.
-A recent case report highlights primary cardiac synovial sarcoma, an exceptionally uncommon presentation that underscores the complexity of diagnosing and treating […]
+Synovial sarcoma is a rare and aggressive soft tissue cancer that most often develops near the joints of the arms or legs.
+In very rare cases, however, it can appear in unusual locations — including the skull and brain region.
+A newly published case report describes a patient diagnosed with primary cranial synovial sarcoma who […]

 The Synovial Sarcoma Foundation is a registered 501(c)(3) nonprofit organization.
 Tax ID number is 33-4027591.
 Contributions to the Synovial Sarcoma Foundation are tax-deductible to the extent permitted by law.